wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/scale-ransomware-problem.md

 ## Recovering from a ransomware attack

-Average payouts can range from $6,000 for a small business to as much as $225,000 for a large company, so the financial demands are high.
+Typically, there are only two ways to recover from a ransomware attack.
+Pay the ransom, or rely on your IT department to find a way to restore your systems.
+Many companies opt for the first choice, where the ransom costs vary depending on the size of your business and how valuable the data can be.
+Typical costs range from as little as $6,000 dollars for a small business to millions of dollars for larger corporations.
 By giving money to the attackers, you’re helping to increase the problem, so the advice is always not to pay.

-Of businesses that paid a ransom:
+When a business pays a ransom:

-- Only 65 percent of stolen data has ever been returned.
+- Only 65% of stolen data is ever returned.
-- Approximately 80 percent were attacked a second time.
+- There's an 80% chance it will get attacked again.

 Up to 60 percent of small businesses failed within six months of an attack, due to a combination of: